 There are two reasons that caregivers cut an umbilical cord in order to resuscitate a baby.
 In both cases, their action creates difficulties for the baby.
 In the first, it can actually create the need to resuscitate.

 1. Lack of knowledge, patience (and a bit of panic)

 This often happens when a baby is slower to initiate breathing.
 The baby is still being oxygenated by the placenta but is waiting while the effects of an increased blood volume kick in.
 This is particularly common with waterbirth babies.
 These babies have good tone and slowly turn from bluish to pink.
 It can be difficult to even notice them begin to breathe.
 Their colour change may be the only obvious indication that they are making the transition.
 The cord pulses at the same rate as the baby’s heart, so feeling (or watching) it will reassure you that all is well.
-Unfortunately the usual response to this situation is to clamp and cut the cord in order to resuscitate the baby.
-The likely outcome will be that the baby responds to the interruption of placental flow and the stressful journey away from mother by crying.
-A worse outcome is that without the placental circulation the baby is unable to complete their transition and becomes a compromised baby requiring resuscitation.
+Unfortunately, the usual response to this situation is to clamp and cut the cord in order to resuscitate the baby.
+The likely outcome will be that the baby responds to the interruption of the placental flow and the stressful journey away from mother by crying.
+A worse outcome is that without the placental circulation, the baby is unable to complete their transition and becomes a compromised baby requiring resuscitation.